AdobeDocs/experience-platform.en/help/data-science-workspace/api/engines.md

 ## Create an Engine using binary artifacts - deprecated

 >[!IMPORTANT] binary artifacts are no longer supported.
-PySpark and Spark notebooks should now use [docker image](#docker-image) to create an Engine.
+PySpark and Spark notebooks should now use a [docker image](#docker-image) to create an Engine.

 You can create an Engine using local `.jar` or `.egg` binary artifacts by performing a POST request while providing its meta data and the artifact's path in multipart forms.